What is Male Infertility?

 - IUI also known as Intrauterine Insemination: It is a process in which sperm is injected inside the woman’s uterus using a catheter.
 It reduces the travel time of sperm, making it easier for the sperms to fertilize the eggs.

 - IVF or In-Vitro Fertilization: Male infertility IVF treatment is a process in which the fertilization takes place outside the body.
 Both Sperm and Ovum is separately collected and fused in a test tube, and once the embryo formation takes place, it is transferred in the women’s uterus to implant and help couples in easy conception.

-- Intracytoplasmic Sperm Injection (ICSI): It is a type of IVF treatment in which, the best sperm is selected and injected inside the cytoplasm of the ovum for embryo formation, to increase the IVF success rates in case of male infertility.
+- Intracytoplasmic Sperm Injection (ICSI): It is a type of IVF process treatment also known as ICSI IVF is the treatment in which, the best sperm is selected and injected inside the cytoplasm of the ovum for embryo formation, to increase the IVF success rates in case of male infertility.

 - IVF with Donor Sperm: For couples with untreatable and severe male factor infertility, or in cases of hereditary disease, IVF is done with donor sperm, in consultation with the couples.